A Thriller! Georgetown Tips Off Basketball Season with Midnight Madness

 Behind a live national television audience on ESPNU - with nationally-recognized college basketball analyst Bill Raftery and Lou Canellis - calling the action, fans were introduced to the Hoya men's and women's basketball teams in a fun-filled evening.

-Doors to the arena opened around 7:45 p.m. and fans were treated to tremendous performances from the Georgetown University Step Team, Groove Theory and GU Jawani, the school's Indian dance team.
+Doors to the arena opened around 7:45 p.m. and fans were treated to tremendous performances from the Georgetown University Step Team and Groove Theory.

 That was followed by a shooting contest between the upperclassmen and underclassmen on the men's and women's teams and various students.
 The contest was won by the upperclassmen and saw the underclassmen perform 10 push-ups at midcourt.